How does winter weather affect our skin?

 What is the biggest misconception that people have about winter skin?

-Hands down: That you don’t need to apply SPF in the winter – that it’s for summer only.
+That you don’t need to apply sunscreen in the winter!

 The reality is that UV rays are present all year and harmful rays reflect off the snow.
 In higher elevations it is believed that the presence of UV rays actually increases and time spent outside enjoying outdoor sports like skiing, raise the risk of skin damage due to sun exposure.
 Apply at least SPF 30 and reapply every 2 hours when outside to protect your skin.